manual-testing-study/manual-testing-esec-fse-21/README.md

-# Supplemental Repository for the Paper: "How Can Manual Testing Processes Be Optimized?"
+# Supplemental Repository for the Paper: *How Can Manual Testing Processes Be Optimized?*

 This repository contains supplemental material for our paper submission to the [industry track of ESEC/FSE 2021](https://2021.esec-fse.org/track/fse-2021-industry).